ltOgt/GID/README.md

 *GID* is made up of three components that build upon each other:
 1) `Semantic Symbols`, which can be used as shorthand for their rough meaning.
-2) `Semantic Compression` of notes by extracting their `goal/aim/kind` and adding it to the line start.
+2) `Semantic Compression` of notes by extracting their `goal/aim/kind` to a matching `symbol`.
-3) `Level of Detail hierarchy`, which can be used to break up larger ideas into smaller parts that get more specific/add detail to the respective parent level.
+3) `Level of Detail Hierarchy`, which can be used to break up larger ideas into smaller parts that get more specific/add detail to the respective parent level.

 ### Symbols

 The associated meaning of each symbol is decidedly `vague`, balancing `specificity` with `flexibility`.
-There also exists some overlap between some symbols that can often be resolved depending on the context and which symbol "feels right" in it.
+There also exists some overlap between some symbols, though their utilization might vary depending on the context.
-(See the end of this file for a usage example)

 ```
 `>`     Note